ammonshepherd/arduino-tuts/button-servo-mover/README.md

 The buttons control the servo motor by moving it clockwise or counterclockwise.

+# Concepts

+* pull-up resistor
+* buttons
+* servo motor
+* importing libraries
+* creating objects in programming
+*

 # Circuit
 ![Button Servo Mover Circuit](button-servo-mover.jpg)

+* Two buttons are connected to two pins on the Arduino.
+  * Right Button
+    * A wire is connecting the right side of the right button and is plugged into pin 4 on the Arduino
+  * Left Button
+    * A wire is connecting the left side of the left button and is plugged into pin 2 on the Arduino

 # Code